 - electronically via Healthlink (HL7 message); or

 - by email; or

 - by post (i.e. printed reports)

 Wellington SCL electronically transmits results at 30 minute intervals daily, via the secure Healthlink system.

 Emailed results are sent as and when test results are completed.
-Test results are sent as an encrypted, password protected PDF file.
+Critical tests can be emailed instantly.
+Emailed results are sent using transport layer security.